twse/random-stuff/README.md

 This font family covers the following diacritics:
 1. **All** characters of the six Windows Code Pages, i.e. 1252 (Western Europe), 1250 (Central and Eastern Europe), 1257 (Baltic), 1254 (Turkish), 1253 (Greek), 1258 (Vietnamese) and also all characters of eleven macOS Code Pages (US Roman, Celtic, Central Europe, Croatian, Greek, Icelandic, Irish Gaelic, Lappish, Romanian, Southern Europe and Turkish).
-2. **All** diacritics required for ISO 15919 ("Transliteration of Devanāgarī and related Indic Scripts into Latin characters": Vedic, Sanskrit, Hindi, Marathi, Bengali, Gujarati, Kannada, Telugu, Tamil, etc. etc. etc.) and many other non-ISO 15919, e.g. the additional diacritics used in the Sanskrit TITUS files, e.g. the additional diacritics needed by Buddhologists (Pali, Tibetan, Chinese, etc.), e.g. additional metrics symbols, e.g. additional diacritics used in the ALA-LC scheme (Kashmiri, Sumerian, Prakrit, Akkadian, Burmese, Divehi, etc. etc. etc.), e.g. additional diacritics for Iranian languages (Avestan, Bráhuí, Ishkashimi, Oroshor, Shughni, Wakhi, etc. etc. etc.), etc. etc. etc.
+2. **All** diacritics required for ISO 15919 ("Transliteration of Devanāgarī and related Indic Scripts into Latin characters": Vedic, Sanskrit, Hindi, Marathi, Bengali, Gujarati, Kannada, Telugu, Tamil, etc. etc. etc.) and many other non-ISO 15919, e.g. the additional diacritics used in the Sanskrit TITUS files, e.g. the additional diacritics needed by Buddhologists (Pali, Tibetan, Chinese, etc.), e.g. additional metrics symbols, e.g. additional diacritics used in the ALA-LC scheme (Kashmiri, Sumerian, Prakrit, Akkadian, Burmese, Divehi, etc. etc. etc.), e.g. additional diacritics for Proto-Indo-European etc. etc. etc.
 3. **All** diacritics required for ISO 9 ("Transliteration of Cyrillic characters into Latin characters - Slavic and non-Slavic languages": Russian, Ukrainian, Belorussian, Bulgarian, Macedonian, Serbian, Bosnian, Mongolian, Tajik, Yakut, Bashkir, Chechen, Kazakh, Abkhazian, Komi, Tatar, etc. etc. etc.)
 4. **All** diacritics of all five Adobe Latin character sets.

 ## Other vector fonts (ordinary Unicode)
 Created with FontCreator 5.6 (2007) - FontCreator 7.0 or higher can create OpenType fonts.
 * **Flareserif International** is based on Albertus.
 This font comes in one style only - Regular.
 * **Geneva Mega** is for Native American languages with Latin script (Navajo, Hän, Tutchone, Kaska, Tagish, etc.).
-This font comes in one style only - Regular.
-This font should be renamed to avoid clashes with names on which Apple Computer and The Font Bureau holds a trademark.
+This font comes in one style only - Regular. **TODO:** Rename this font to avoid clashes with names on which Apple and The Font Bureau holds a trademark.

 ## Pixel fonts (ordinary Unicode)
 * **Cyrano Text**: TrueType Unicode font based on [Cyrano Nouveau](http://www.typophile.com/node/64838) (2009) from the Typophile forums by MrMoto, Canada with revised glyphs and support for more glyphs.
 Created using FontCreator 5.6.
 Both fonts are named after the 1998 movie Cyrano de Bergerac.